Eisenmonoxid/S6Patcher/README.md

 # S6Patcher
-A simple application that fixes some bugs and adds new features in the various editions of "Settlers 6 - Rise of an Empire".
+A simple application that fixes some bugs and adds new features in the various editions of "The Settlers 6 - Rise of an Empire".
 <p align="center">
 	<img src="https://github.com/Eisenmonoxid/S6Patcher/blob/53acfce6ab42f9d2ee6f38f1699d6a8742013e4c/Features/Header.jpg" width="80%" height="80%" alt="Header"/>
 </p>

 ---
+## Features
+#### Find a comprehensive list of all features in the [Features](https://github.com/Eisenmonoxid/S6Patcher/blob/master/Features/Features.md) file.

+---
 ## Download
 Find the latest release of the application [here](https://github.com/Eisenmonoxid/S6Patcher/releases/latest).
-Other download sources could potentially offer outdated versions!
+_Warning:_ Other download sources could potentially offer outdated versions!

 ---
 ## Usage